 a.
 Incentives for specific buildings to reduce waste (like Energy Conservation Incentive Program)

 b.
-Possibility of charging for waste by volume/tonnage
+Possibility of charging for waste by volume/tonnage, as is currently done with Auxiliaries such as Housing and Division of Intercollegiate Athletics

 5. Reuse of materials